KhaliqueN/KhaliqueN.github.io/research/index.md

 <div class="row">

 # Our research
-The long-term goal of the group is to investigate the basic principles of how 3D structures of biomolecules (e.g., protein 3D folds) regulate cellular functions in health and disease from a systems biology perspective.
-To this end, the group aims to investigate protein folds focusing on, e.g., alternative splicing, misfolding, and fold switching.
+The group investigates the basic principles of how 3D structures of biomolecules (e.g., protein 3D folds) regulate cellular functions in health and disease from a systems biology perspective.
+The group aims to investigate protein folds focusing on, e.g., alternative splicing, misfolding, and fold switching.
 Additionally, the group aims to investigate how changes in protein folds perturb the underlying biological networks, and how such perturbed networks can be used to unravel disease mechanisms and biomarkers.
 <br>
 <br>